tsgates/arch-wiki-markdown/wiki/VPN_over_SSH.md

 Then do 'netcfg -u vpn' or add it into /etc/conf.d/netcfg.

-Also You may manage tun interfaces with 'ip tunnel' command.
+Also you may manage tun interfaces with 'ip tunnel' command.

 Creating interfaces in SSH command

-SSH can create both interfaces automatically, but you should configure IP and routing after connection established.
+SSH can create both interfaces automatically, but you should configure IP and routing after the connection is established.

     ssh \
       -o PermitLocalCommand=yes \